U.S. Tax Court rules it can hear IRS, Eaton Corp tax dispute

-WASHINGTON (Reuters) - The U.S. Tax Court said on Wednesday it has jurisdiction to hear a $126.5 million tax dispute between the Internal Revenue Service and Eaton Corp (ETN.N), and that a trial may be scheduled soon.
+WASHINGTON, June 26 (Reuters) - The U.S. Tax Court said on Wednesday it has jurisdiction to hear a $126.5 million tax dispute between the Internal Revenue Service and Eaton Corp , and that a trial may be scheduled soon.

 In a case widely watched by other U.S. multinational companies, the IRS and Eaton are battling over a tax bill stemming from two tax agreements the IRS canceled with the company in December 2011.